MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

 #Customer intent: As a developer, I want to prepare my Node.js web app for profile editing so that customer users can update their profile after a successful sign-in.
 ---

-# Prepare a Node.js web application for profile editing
+# Set up a Node.js web application for profile editing

 [!INCLUDE [applies-to-external-only](../includes/applies-to-external-only.md)]